 From Jan.
 1, 2005 through June 2013, state dam safety programs reported 173 dam failures and 587 “incidents” – episodes that, without intervention, would likely have resulted in dam failure.
 Cited Source: Association of State Dam Safety Officials – US Failure Incidents

-Does it make sense to spend $2 billion plus, to spend another $3.6 annually in maintenance when average flood fighting costs do not exceed the anticipated maintenance?
+Does it make sense to spend $2 billion plus, to spend another $3.6 million annually in maintenance when average flood fighting costs do not exceed the anticipated maintenance?
 The United States levees and dams have a lengthy history of being built.., turned over to local control, then neglected to conditions of imminent failure.

 The most responsible course of action would be to complete dikes, levees and floodwalls internally within Fargo.
 Then “closely” monitor those structures and any encroachment into the natural flood plain that would diminish the efficacy of those flood mitigation efforts.